 The mortgage portfolio is subject to the economic factors relating to the housing market (see "Credit risk" below).
-However, these factors did not have any significant bearing on the Company's arrears levels (see note 13).
+These factors did not have any significant bearing on the Company's arrears levels (see note 13(a)).

-The underlying profits are determined by a margin earned between the interest received on the mortgage portfolio and the interest paid to the Note holders.
+The net interest income is determined by a margin earned between the interest received on the mortgage portfolio and the interest paid to the Note holders.
 The Notes are listed on the London Stock Exchange.